xiaobogaga/data-structure/src/main/java/com/tomzhu/list/README.md

 stack.getHead() return 2
 ```

-for more information. see [api doc]() and for real example, see test file.
+go to test file for more usages.